ggingell/webpack-es2015/README.md

 ## Install NVM

-This is optional but highly recommended since Node's compatibilty varies highly between versions.
+This is optional but highly recommended since Node's compatibility varies highly between versions.
 See install instructions here: https://github.com/creationix/nvm

 Then run `$ nvm use` in this repo's root directory whenever you enter with a new shell session.